tejeez/geckokapula/hardware_v2/README.md

 ### Encoder
 The most important part of the user interface is a quadrature encoder with a push button.
+Connect one as shown in the wiring diagram above.

 ### Speaker
 Connect a speaker between SPK+ and SPK- pins